xiix0/scam/README.md

-Tell the truth or trump--but get the trick.
+Grief can take care of itself; but to get the full value of a joy you must have somebody to divide it with.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain